CUFCTL/mlbd/projects/object-recognition/experiments.md

 ### Datasets

-One way to demonstrate the robustness of a face recognition system is to show that it performs well with several (good) datasets.
+One way to demonstrate the robustness of a object recognition system is to show that it performs well with several (good) datasets.
 Below is an example table for comparing the performance and accuracy of several datasets.
 Note that with this example, the algorithm and hyperparameters are fixed, so they should be specified along with the results.

 |       | Train (s) | Pred (s) | Error rate |
 |-------|-----------|----------|------------|